cranst0n/ribs/website/docs/acknowledgements.md

 only did I learn a lot from them, some of the libraries provide capabilities that don't otherwise exist in the Dart ecosystem (at the time of this writing).

-That being said, large portions of Ribs is directly derived from the following
+That being said, large portions of Ribs are directly derived from the following
 libraries:

 | Library                                                 | Derived Work(s)                                      |